wwlorey/latex-resume-template/README.md

 * `xelatex` (Used to build our PDF document from the `.tex` file.
 This often comes with the distribution of LaTeX you download.)
 * The LaTeX packages in `resume.tex` (These may come with your distribution of LaTeX.
 If not, download them individually.)
+* Cambria font (This should be downloaded on your system if it is not already, assuming you want to use this font.
+The Cambria font is included in this repo.)

 ## Usage